Robert Sawyer (murderer): Overview

 While Shano was in the bathroom, after being nauseated, she heard Sawyer say to Lane, "I'll show you how cruel I can be."
 When Shano returned from the bathroom, she saw smoke coming from Arwood's face and that Arwood's legs were open.
 Lane was laughing and informed her that his penis was burned because he was having sexual intercourse with her while Sawyer set them on fire.

 Sawyer and Lane continued to lounge about the residence listening to records and discussing the disposition of Arwood's body.
 Lane fell asleep next to her beaten and swollen body.

 Shortly after noon, Shano's sister and nephew came to visit.
 When the nephew knocked insistently, Sawyer gave Shano the key to open the door and she ran screaming to the safety of her relatives.
 Her excited ravings were incomprehensible to her nephew and sister until they looked inside and saw the gruesome scene and Arwood's beaten and blistered body.
 They also saw Sawyer sitting with his feet propped up on the edge of the couch.

 In the meantime, Shano called for police and emergency units.
 When the authorities arrived, they arrested Lane and Sawyer and rushed Arwood to West Jefferson Hospital.
 Arwood, who arrived at the hospital in a coma, had third degree burns all over her body, lacerations on her chin, and swelling of the face and neck.
 She died on November 21, 1979, approximately two months later.
 The cause of death was significant brain damage from a blunt head injury and extensive burns over most of her body.

 Trial

 Sawyer and Lane were indicted for first degree murder by the Jefferson Parish Grand Jury.
 Lane was tried first and sentenced to life imprisonment.
 Sawyer was convicted by a unanimous jury, which then proceeded to sentence defendant to death.
 At the sentencing hearing, the prosecution offered evidence that Sawyer had a previous conviction for involuntary manslaughter in Arkansas.
+The conviction involved the death of a four-year-old child who had died from a blow to the head.
+Sawyer had served one year in prison for this crime.